Ontracon/tfm-cloud-commons/README.md

 Which gives you the following Output:

 -   data: A map of common data which can be referred in hcl as `module.common.data.services["http"].port` = 80
--   names: A map of names based on the terraform resource type which can be referred as `module.common.names.resource_type["azurerm_key_vault"].name` = cnaa-dev-comm-qejmlh-kv
+-   names: A map of names based on the terraform resource type which can be referred as `module.common.names.resource_type["azurerm_key_vault"].name` = otc-dev-demo-qejmlh-kv
 -   tags: A map of tags computed by the module.
 -   random_password: A random password which will not change based on the provided global input variables & the custom name.
 It has Autorotation activated (default 1 day) which will change the password on the next apply when "random_password_next_rotation" UTC time is reached.